FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

 !["Image showing process of adding new theme"](./images/node-red-dashboard-2-layout-navigation-styling-adding-new-theme.gif "Image showing process of adding new theme"){data-zoomable}

-## Dashboard 2.0 Sidebar
+## Dashboard 2.0 Navigation

-In Dashboard 2.0, we have 5 different types of sidebars.
+In Dashboard 2.0, we have 5 different navigation options for your application.

-### Exploring different types of Dashboard 2.0 sidebar
+### Sidebar Navigation Options

 #### Collapsing